husarion/panther-demos/panther_on_sonoma/README.md

-# Panther At Sonoma Raceway
+# Panther On Sonoma Raceway

-This demo simulates Panther robot in Gazebo at Sonoma Raceway.
+This demo simulates Panther robot in Gazebo on Sonoma Raceway.

 ## How to use